Void-Ghost000/Hexpylot/FAQ.md

 ---

-## 10. Why use a hexagonal grid in the benchmark?
+## 12. Why use a hexagonal grid in the benchmark?

 Hexagonal grids:
 - require more neighbor accesses than square grids
 - have less regular memory access patterns

 They are intentionally used as a **stress test**, not because they are faster.

 If the architecture performs well here, it should perform at least as well on simpler layouts.

 ---

-## 11. Isn’t hex topology more expensive than grid topology?
+## 13. Isn’t hex topology more expensive than grid topology?

 Yes — and that is the point.

 Hex grids are computationally more expensive.
-Using them helps demonstrate that the performance gains come from architectural choices, not from choosing an easy benchmark.
+Using them helps demonstrate that performance gains come from architectural choices, not from choosing an easy benchmark.

 ---

-## 12. Is HexPylot production-ready?
+## 14. Is HexPylot production-ready?

 No.